 The Outlook and Interface:

 The Outlook is clear and refreshing and full of different colors and icons.
-In the left pane, there are all the necessary apps and utilities are found like Internet browser, file, and folders, document editor, music player, help.
+In the left pane, there are all the necessary apps and utilities are found like Internet browser, file, and folders, document editor, music player, and help.
 All these are visible with great icons and anytime you can customize these as per your needs.

 Compare to other operating systems the interface is quite different let’s first take a look at the top bar clicking on activities in the top left gives you a search bar to help find programs files and folders on your computer.